-We levy rates annually at the start of each financial year.
-They can be paid in full or in four equal instalments.
-Your rates notice will contain details of all your rates and annual charges, due dates and amounts, and all the payment options available.
+We levy rates annually at the start of each financial year, which can be paid up front or in four equal instalments.
+Your rates notice contains your rates and annual charges, due dates and amounts, and available payment options.

 You can pay your rates:

 - Direct Debit - pay annual or instalment amounts from your nominated savings or cheque account

 - BPAY - contact your bank, credit union or building society to pay from your cheque or savings account

 - At any of our Customer Service Centres

 - Mail - post your cheque or money order (full statement or cash are not required), payable to Bayside Council, including payment advice from the bottom section of your rate notice to:

 - Phone payment - call 13 18 16 to use the automated Post Billpay service provided by Australia Post (using Billpay code 0530)